qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

                                     i32 2, label %ontwo ]
 ```

+An adaptive profile program using this feature must
+have the a module flag set like the following: `!{i32 1, !"multiple_target_branching", i1 true}`.
 ## Program Structure

 An adaptive profile compliant program is defined in the form of a single LLVM bitcode